 top of page

-Analytical skills include more than the obvious need for technical competence with coding and applications for modeling, forecasting, and statistical analysis such as SPSS, R, and Python.
-For organizations to be effective with data analytics, they need employees with business process knowledge and skills in:
+Analytical skills include more than the obvious need for technical competence with applications for modeling, forecasting, and statistical analysis, such as SPSS, R, and Python.
+Analytical skill sets also need to include:

 • negotiating